-at the intersection, including converting
+roundabout at the intersection and widening of sidewalks to accommodate bicyclists and pedestrians.
 More detailed information on all projects, including operational analysis, project layouts, and cost estimates can be found in the Grand Mound Transportation Action Plan (2020).

-the current driveway to provide access to potential development and widening of sidewalks to accommodate bicyclists and pedestrians.

-- US 12/Old Highway 99/Elderberry Street SW Intersection Improvements.
+- 196th Avenue SW/Elderberry Street SW Intersection Improvements.
+Construction of a single-lane roundabout at the intersection, including converting the current driveway to provide access to potential development and widening of sidewalks to accommodate bicyclists and pedestrians. - US 12/Old Highway 99/Elderberry Street SW Intersection Improvements.
 Construction of pedestrian refuge islands for pedestrians crossing the east, west, and south legs of the intersection. - Sargent Road SW/201st Avenue SW/Old Highway 99 Intersection Improvements.
 Reconfigure Sargent Road to allow right-in/right-out access only at Old Highway 99 and construct a single lane roundabout at 201st Avenue SW. - Old Highway 9/Old Highway 99 Intersection Improvements.
 Construction of a traffic signal at the existing intersection.

-Roadway Improvements:
+Roadway Improvements

-- Old Highway 99 Improvements.
+• Old Highway 99 Improvements.
 A major concern on Old Highway 99 today is the mix of users with little separation of modes.
-Improvements should focus on accommodating all modes in dedicated spaces along Old Highway 99.
-In addition to the cross-section identified in Appendix A, improvements include: - Consolidate business access and/or limit access to right-in/right-out only - Create continuous shared-use path on west side of Old Highway 99 for use by pedestrians and bicyclists - Connect sidewalks along east side of Old Highway 99 to create a continuous route for pedestrians - Create at least two mid-block crossings on Old Highway 99.
+Improvements should focus on accommodating all modes in dedicated spaces along

+Old Highway 99.
+In addition to the cross-section identified in Appendix A, improvements include:

+- Consolidate business access and/or limit access to right-in/right-out only - Create continuous shared-use path on west side of Old Highway 99 for use by pedestrians and bicyclists - Connect sidewalks along east side of Old Highway 99 to create a continuous route for pedestrians - Create at least two mid-block crossings on Old Highway 99.
 Locations should be identified to best align with destinations for pedestrians. - Sargent Road Improvements.
 The construction of a roundabout at US12 will substantially change traffic use on Sargent Road, making it a viable alternative route through Grand Mound that avoids the signaled intersection of US 12 and Old Highway 99.
 Construction of shared-use path on the south side of Sargent Road to accommodate bicyclists and pedestrians, with widening to provide left-turn storage lanes and sidewalks on the north side of the road.

-Trail Connections:
+Trail Connections